-The proposed project would involve demolition of the existing two-story commercial building on the project site, which was built in 1945.
+The proposed project would involve demolition of the existing one-story commercial building on the project site, which was built in 1907.
 Because this structure was built prior to 1970, hazardous building materials such as polychlorinated biphenyls (PCBs), mercury, asbestos and lead-based paint are likely to be present in this structure.
 Demolishing the existing structure could expose workers or the community to hazardous building materials.
 Therefore, PEIR Mitigation Measure M-HZ-2: Hazardous Building Materials Abatement is applicable to the proposed project.
 PEIR Mitigation Measure M-HZ-2 requires any equipment containing PCBs or mercury, such as fluorescent light ballasts and fluorescent light tube fixtures, to be removed and properly disposed of in accordance with applicable federal, state, and local laws prior to the start of demolition and/or renovation of an existing structure.
 Implementation of this mitigation measure would reduce potential impacts related to hazardous building materials to less-than-significant levels.
-PEIR Mitigation Measure M-HZ-2 is identified as Project Mitigation Measure 8 in the Mitigation Measures section below.
+PEIR Mitigation Measure M-HZ-2 would be implemented as Project Mitigation Measure 6.
+It is discussed in more detail in the Mitigation Measures section below.

-For these reasons, the proposed project would not result in significant impacts related to hazardous building materials beyond those identified in the Western SoMa PEIR.
+With implementation of Project Mitigation Measure 6, the proposed project would not result in significant impacts related to hazardous building materials beyond those identified in the Western SoMa PEIR.